ott-jax/ott/docs/index.rst

   solution.
 - :mod:`ott.experimental` lists tools whose API is not mature yet to be included in the main toolbox, with changes expected in the near future, but which might still prove useful for users.
-This includes at the moment the multimarginal Sinkhorn solver class :class:`~ott.experimental.mmsinkhorn.MMSinkhon`.
+This includes at the moment the :term:`multimarginal`` Sinkhorn solver class :class:`~ott.experimental.mmsinkhorn.MMSinkhon`.
-- :mod:`ott.neural` provides tools to parameterize optimal transport maps, couplings or conditional probabilities as neural networks.
+- :mod:`ott.neural` provides tools to parameterize and optimal :term:`transport map`, :term:`coupling`` or conditional probabilities as neural networks.
 - :mod:`ott.tools` provides an interface to exploit OT solutions, as produced by solvers from the :mod:`ott.solvers` module.
 Such tasks include computing approximations to Wasserstein distances :cite:`genevay:18,sejourne:19`,